vine77/nebula-workflow-examples/provision-gke-terraform/README.md

   dependsOn:
   - init-workflow
 ```

-**Notes:**
-- You must have provide a GCP bucket (in the example, called `demo-sandbox-123`) for this example Workflow in the `main.tf` file.
-This is where the Workflow stores the Terraform state file.
-- `gcp_region`, `gcp_location` can be used to change the target GCP location for the cluster for a particular Terraform Workspace.
+Use `gcp_region`, `gcp_location` to change the target GCP location for the cluster.

-- `gcp_project` identifies which GCP project to deploy under.
-Modify this value to deploy under your own project.
+Replace `gcp_project` with the name of your GCP project.
+This is where the
+  step will deploy the cluster.

  ### Step 3 Notify with Slack
- Based on the successful provisioning of the cluster, we notify in slack using the Nebula Slack step that provisioning has succeeded:
+ If the provisioning step succeeds, this step creates a Slack notification and
+ sends it to a Slack channel.

  ```
 - name: slack-notify
   image: projectnebula/slack-notification:bf8ecb9